Agathe48/robot_mission_3/README.md

 ### The agent's knowledge

 The `AgentKnowledge` class represents the knowledge and state of an agent in the simulation.
-This class is defined in `toolst/tools_knowledge.py`.
+This class is defined in `tools/tools_knowledge.py`.
 It has the following attributes:

 - `grid_knowledge`: Represents the agent's knowledge of the grid.
 Its values are set to `0` for an empty tile, `1` for a green waste, `2` for a yellow waste, `3` for a red waste and `4` for the waste disposal zone.
+It is a numpy array with the same dimensions as the grid.
 - `grid_radioactivity`: Represents the agent's knowledge of the grid's radioactivity.
 Its values are set to `1`, `2` or `3` according to the different zones.
+It is a numpy array with the same dimensions as the grid.
-- `picked_up_wastes`: Represents a list of the Waste agent that our cleaning agent has picked up.
+- `picked_up_wastes`: Represents a list of the Waste agents that our cleaning agent has picked up.
 - `transformed_waste`: Represents whether the agent has transformed waste.
 Its values are `None` or the new transformed waste object.
-- `left`, `right`, `up`, `down`: Boolean variables representing the possibility for the agent to move is the corresponding direction.
-It depends on the presence of other agent in the agent's surrounding cells and on the size of the grid.
+- `left`, `right`, `up`, `down`: Boolean variables representing the possibility for the agent to move in the corresponding direction.
+It depends on the presence of an other agent in the agent's surrounding cells and on the limits of the grid.

 The class provides methods to get and set these attributes.
 The __str__ method provides a string representation of the object's state.

 ### The CleaningAgent

-The `CleaningAgent` class inherit from the Mesa `Agent` class and is used to define common behaviors for the Green, Yellow and Red cleaning agents.
+The `CleaningAgent` class inherits from the Mesa `Agent` class and is used to define common behaviors for the Green, Yellow and Red cleaning agents.
 These common behaviors are the methods `step`, `convert_pos_to_tile`, `update` and `update_positions_around_agent`.

 The `step` method implements the procedural loop of our agent.
 It begins by updating the agent's knowledge using the `update` method.
 Next, the `deliberate` method is called to return a list of possible actions.
 Finally, the `do` method is invoked in the environment to execute the chosen action.